sharhar/Leopard-EM/docs/programs/refine_template.md

 We use `extracted_box_size` to allow for some padding around the particle which permits some flexibility in particle location during the refinement step.
 Note that the extracted box shape *must* be larger than the original template size and an even integer.
-Values around 8-32 pixels larger than the original template size are advised, and going much larger will slow down computation without providing any sensitivity benefit.
+Values around 4-24 pixels larger than the original template size are advised, and going larger can start to slow down computation without providing any sensitivity benefit.

 The particle stack block should look something like the following.